 This is all controlled and directed by the collective monitoring authority (CMA) - which is designed to be configured to run in an HA cluster using a product like Pacemaker.
 The disadvantage of this approach is the getting started after a complete data center outage/shutdown can take a while - this part is not O(1).

 An alternative approach would be to make the rings self-organizing.
 The advantage of this is that startup after an full datacenter outage would happen much more quickly.
 The disadvantage is that this solution is much more complex, and embeds knowledge of the desired topology (which is to some degree a policy issue) into the nanoprobes.
 It also is not likely to work as well when CDP or LLDP are not available, and to properly diagnose complex faults, it is necessary to know the order nodes are placed on rings.

 One of the key aspects of this system is it be largely auto-configuring, and incorporates discovery into its basic philosophy.
 It is expected that a customer will drop the various nanoprobes onto the clients being monitored, and once those are running, the systems register themselves and get automatically configured into the system once the nanoprobes are installed and activated.

-Stealth discovery is a process of discovering systems and services without using active probes which might trigger security alarms.
-Some examples of current and anticipated stealth discovery techniques include:
+Zero-network-footprint discovery is a process of discovering systems and services without sendign active probes across the network which might trigger security alarms.
+Some examples of current and anticipated zero-network-footprint discovery techniques include: